-- d.
-Tell them what you learned from these seven months, reaffirm what worked and what will you do the same going forward.
-If something did not work, inform the staff group to address remember engaging folks offer hope which is based on taking action. - e.
-Clearly communicate the rationale behind changes you make going forward. - 2) Acknowledge that you know that their job is stressful, and they are essential workers/heroes.
-Underscore the value of what they do -they let people stay at home-where we all want to be. - a.
-What can you do to empower them, give them control over elements of what they do? - b.
-Remind employees to take mental and physical breaks, exercise and participate in other non-work-related activities to reduce anxiety. - 3) What roadblocks can you remove?
-They may have ideas. - 4) Ensure that your team knows about mental health coverage as part of their benefits or access to these in the community (Noted at the end of the preceding information). - a.
-If you have a wellness program use it for self-care, self-help virtual sessions with experts.
+- Your leadership goal reduce ambiguity for staff they just want to know. - a.
+Double down on communication - b.
+Make it open and honest their concern is financial security, physical safety, etc. - Acknowledge that you know that their job is stressful, and they are essential workers/heroes.
+Underscore the value of what they do -they let people stay at home-where we all want to be. - What roadblocks can you remove?
+They may have ideas. - Ensure that your team knows about mental health coverage as part of their benefits or access to these in the community (Noted at the end of the preceding information). - a.
+If you have a wellness program, use it for self-care, self-help virtual sessions with experts.
 Your goal is to reduce the stigma for asking for help. - b.
-You may need to talk to some employees about seeking guidance. - 5) So, what else is effective-in addition to clear communication about what is going on: - a.
-Show how you care about the individual employee. - b.
-Encourage supervisors and your management to check in with the team on about things other than work. - c.
-Find more way to express appreciation. - d.
-You are responsible to set a tone of respect. - e.
+You may need to talk to some employees about seeking guidance. - So, what else is effective: - a.
+Encourage supervisors and your management to check in with the team about things other than work. - b.
+Find more ways to express appreciation. - c.
 Resolve conflicts quickly.